MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 ## Running Integration tests

-**THESE TEST ARE DESTRUCTIVE.
-USE AN EMPTY ACCOUNT.**

 - Install SonarQube extension
-- Use an empty account to run the integration tests
 - Set the following Environment variables.
   - `$env:ACCT = VSTS` Account Name or full TFS URL including collection
   - `$env:API_VERSION = TFS2017` or TFS2018 / AzD2019 for on-prem versions, or VSTS for the Service variant, depending on the value used for ACCT